The Día de los Muertos

 The Día de los Muertos on Isla Holbox

-On Holbox Island, the first celebrations for Día de los Muertos begin as early as October 30 in the restaurants, pubs and bars, as well as small parties on the beach.
-The official program starts in the afternoon of October 31 and is dedicated to a different theme each year.
+On Holbox Island, the first Día de los Muertos celebrations begin on October 30th in restaurants, bars and pubs as well as at small parties on the beach.
+During these days, some hotels also offer events dedicated to the theme.

-Catrina at ofrenda on Dia de Muertos
+Catrina at a Dia de Muertos ofrenda

 Made up as La Catrina in front of an ofrenda (altar)